keboola/component-salesforce/README.md

 # Salesforce Writer
 =============

-The component takes files from in/tables directory and insert/upsert/update/delete appropriate records.
-The input table must have a header with field names, which has to exist in Salesforce.
-ID column is used to identify record which will be updated.
-When inserting records all required fields has to be filled in.
+The component takes files from the `in/tables` directory and inserts, upserts, updates, or deletes the corresponding records in Salesforce.
+The input table must have a header with field names that exist in Salesforce.
+The ID column is used to identify which record will be updated.
+When inserting records, all required fields must be filled in.

 **Important Notes:**
-- The process can fail on any records (due to missing required field or too large string) and this specific record will not be inserted/updated/upserted/deleted
+- The process may fail for some records due to reasons such as missing required fields or exceeding string length limits
+- Any record that fails will not be inserted, updated, upserted, or deleted
-- There is no way how to rollback this transaction, so you have to carefully check the log each time
+- There is no way to roll back this transaction, so it is essential to carefully check the logs after each run
-- It is recommended to include a column with external IDs and based on them do upsert later
+- It is recommended to include a column with external IDs, allowing you to perform upserts later
-- External IDs will also save you from duplicated records when running insert several times
+- External IDs also help prevent duplicated records when running inserts multiple times

 **Table of contents:**